A Place of Necessity

 A Challenge Rooted in Dignity

-When a Goonj volunteer arrived in Panasi Bari, conversations with the villagers revealed a shared but rarely spoken hardship: Girls and women had no safe, private space to change clothes during menstruation.
-The size of the homes and the lack of enclosed spaces led to hesitation, shame, and even health risks due to unhygienic conditions.
+Girls and women spoke about the need for a safe, private space to change clothes during menstruation.
+The size of the homes and the lack of enclosed spaces led to hesitation, shame.

 Community-Led Innovation: Building with What They Had

 Spurred by the urgency of this need, 45 women and girls — joined by four men — decided to act.
+Harnessing local wisdom and available resources, they came together to build community bathrooms in their mohallas (neighborhoods).

 Newly built community bathrooms restoring dignity